fredm00n/assets/README.md

 # assets
-public repo for asset hosting - do not remove
+public repo for asset hosting - **do not remove - do not rename assets**

 ## method
 - asset: /folder/image.png